Table football: The game

 The rules prohibit "over 360-degree shots", or "spinning": using the palm of the hand to swiftly spin the bar all around, instead of using wrist strokes to kick the ball with a bar-mounted figure.
 Since the establishment of the International Table Soccer Federation (ITSF), the rules have become standardised in most international competitions.
-The rules say that a full 360-degree rotation before or after hitting the ball is considered spinning, and thus forbidden (although, if a spinning rod hits the ball backwards into their own goal, it will count as a goal for the opposing team).
-If an ungrasped rod is spun by the force of a ball hitting a player figure on the rod, the spin will be considered legitimate.
+The rules say that a full 360-degree rotation before or after hitting the ball is considered spinning and is forbidden (except that a spin that hits the ball backwards into the team's goal counts as an own goal against them).
+An ungrasped rod spun by the force of a ball hitting a player figure on it is considered legitimate.

 The winner is determined when one team scores a predetermined number of goals, typically five, ten or eleven in competition.
 When playing Bonzini competitions, the target number of goals is seven and players must win by at least two clear goals.

 The following arrangement is common to ITSF competition tables, though there are substantial variations, particularly in Spain and South America, where the Futbolín table model (or variants) is common and uses a different configuration.
 Looking from left to right on one side of the table, the configuration is usually as follows: